epi2me-labs/wf-single-cell/README.md

 The pipeline outputs gene x cell, and transcript x cell expression matrices, as well as a BAM file of aligned reads tagged with cell barcode and UMI information.

 The [BLAZE](https://github.com/shimlab/BLAZE) preprint provided useful benchmarking of the original sockeye implementation.
 This assisted in the selection of appropriate parameters for cell cut-off thresholds and for defining the limits of the cell x gene matrix.

+The isoform selection procedure used in this workflow was adapted from that found in the [FLAMES](https://github.com/LuyiTian/FLAMES) package.